marianogappa/truco/README.md

 $ truco player 2 retail-curves-bernard-affairs.trycloudflare.com
 ```

-### Project status

-It mostly works well, but it's not bug-free yet.
-Needs a little more battle-test.
-Help?

 ### Reconnect after issue

 If the server dies, state is gone.
 If client dies, you can simply reconnect to the same server and game goes on.